amitlan/website/writing/pg/partition-logical-replication/index.md

 ---
 layout: writing
-title: "Postgres 13: Partitioned Tables Can Now Be Replicated"
+title: "Partitioned tables can now be replicated"
 ---
-# Partitioned Tables Can Now Be Replicated
+# Partitioned tables can now be replicated
 ## ...a bit more conveniently

 May 14, 2020